danifg/DiscoPointer/README.md

 ### Experiments
-To train the parser, just include the augmented dependency version of constituent datasets and embeddings in the corresponding ``negra``, ``tiger`` and ``embs`` folders, and run the following scripts depending on the treebank (NEGRA or TIGER) that you are working with:
+To train the parser, just include the augmented dependency version of constituent datasets and embeddings in the corresponding ``negra``, ``tiger`` and ``embs`` folders, and run the following scripts (in Python2) depending on the treebank (NEGRA or TIGER) that you are working with:

     ./scripts/train_negra.sh
 or

     ./scripts/train_tiger.sh

-Finally, to evalute the trained model, just use the following scripts to compute the F1 and Discontinuous F1 scores:
+Finally, to evalute the trained model, just use the following scripts (in Python3) to compute the F1 and Discontinuous F1 scores:

     ./scripts/eval_negra.sh